Chris Barnes (musician)

-Chris Barnes (born December 29, 1967) is an American death metal vocalist.
-He is noted for his low guttural vocals and explicitly violent lyrics.
-He was the co-founder, original lead vocalist and songwriter of Cannibal Corpse from 1988 to 1995, later working as part of Six Feet Under, and has appeared on Torture Killer's second album Swarm!
-Barnes designed the original Cannibal Corpse logo, the Six Feet Under logo and also created the artwork for Warpath, released in 1997.
+Chris Barnes (born December 29, 1967) is an American death metal vocalist, lyricist and producer who currently serves as the frontman of Six Feet Under.
+Artistically, he is noted for his low guttural vocals and explicitly violent lyrics.

+Barnes was the co-founder and original lead vocalist and lyricist of Cannibal Corpse, staying with the band from 1988 to 1995 and recording four studio albums, including Tomb of the Mutilated (1992).
+He later founded the Florida death metal band Six Feet Under, for whom he also provides lead vocals and songwriting.
+In addition, he has also appeared on Torture Killer's second album Swarm!
+Barnes designed the original Cannibal Corpse logo, the Six Feet Under logo and the artwork for the band's 1997 album Warpath.

-Career
+Early life and education

+Barnes first met bandmate Paul Mazurkiewicz when the former moved to the neighborhood with his mother.
+According to Barnes, the two were not friends at first.
+Barnes recalled being struck in the groin by Mazurkeiwicz while playing street football during an altercation between the two.
+The two began smoking marijuana and listening to heavy metal together soon thereafter.

+Barnes graduated high school in 1986.

-Early career
+Musical career

+Cannibal Corpse

 Barnes started his career at the age of 19.
 His first band was a death/thrash band called Tirant Sin, which was formed in 1986 in his hometown of Buffalo, New York.
 Other members of Tirant Sin included Paul Mazurkiewicz (drums), Bob Rusay, Cam V and Joe Morelli (guitars) and Rich Ziegler (bass guitar).
 In 1986, Barnes left Tirant Sin to join another New York-based death/thrash metal band named Leviathan that recorded the four-track demo "Legions of the Undead" in 1987, re-released on the 2005 Six Feet Under box set A Decade in the Grave.

 Tirant Sin recorded three demos, all privately released: "Desecration of the Graves" in February 1987, "Chaotic Destruction" in fall 1987 with Dennis John on vocals, and "Mutant Supremacy" in 1988.
 Barnes appeared only on the third demo, when he re-joined Tirant Sin in January 1988.